-If you are looking for a new or used electric car and don’t want to spend thousands of dollars on maintenance, reliability is sure to be an important factor to you.
+If you are looking for a new or used electric car and don’t want to spend thousands of dollars on maintenance, reliability is sure to be an important factor for you.
 Not only are the unwanted costs a headache, but the countless hours spent taking the car to the shop add unnecessary stress and complications to your life and already busy schedule.

 Car shoppers traditionally rely on word of mouth, reviews, opinions, and reliability surveys to determine how reliable a car is.
 However, using limited owners’ feedback and surveys can be biased and give a skewed picture of true vehicle reliability.
-Many people will recommend something they’ve purchased to others only to validate their own purchase.
+Many people will only recommend something they’ve purchased to others to validate their purchase.
 To further muddy the waters, electric vehicles have made figuring out reliability even more complex.

 - Vehicle Warranty

 - Battery Warranty

 By analyzing basic and battery warranty information and complaints and recalls received by the NHTSA, we believe this gives a better estimate of how much you might spend on high maintenance costs and how much time you may spend taking your car to the shop.
 Therefore, we seek electric cars with the best warranties and the fewest complaints and recalls.

 A basic warranty, sometimes called a bumper-to-bumper warranty, covers defects in material or workmanship, many of the parts and systems of a car.
 Automotive manufacturers provide warranty coverage for miles or years based on their confidence in the vehicle model.
 A longer basic warranty from a manufacturer signals greater confidence in their electric vehicle model, which is an important factor to consider.